Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-A couple of Thanksgivings ago, we learned what great things bacon butter can do to poultry and here we are doing it again on a smoked chicken with the addition of some chives.
-The original rub recipe seasons the butter which goes under the skin and the Texas style rub recipe seasons the outside of the skin just perfectly (purchase recipes here).
+It's amazing what butter and bacon can do to a smoked chicken with the addition of some chives.
+The original rub seasons the butter which goes under the skin and the Texas style rub seasons the outside of the skin just perfectly.

 I opted to remove the backbone of this chicken so it would open up and cook faster and more evenly.
 You don't have to do that part, but I do recommend it.